Shannon O'Keefe: PWBA hiatus and Team USA

 After giving up her professional status shortly after the original PWBA folded and waiting to regain her amateur status, O'Keefe won the New York State Queens Title (twice) along with three Rochester, New York Queens titles.
-She earned a spot on Team USA in her first attempt in 2005, and has been a member for the last 15 years.
+She earned a spot on Team USA in her first attempt in 2005, and was a member for 18 years before retiring from international play in 2022.
 After moving to Texas in 2008, she won the Texas Bluebonnet Queens three times in a four-year span (2011, 2012 and 2014).

 Other bowling highlights include a fifth-place finish in the 2007 USBC Queens Tournament, and a runner-up finish in the 2007 U.S. Women's Open.
 She bowled a 299 on television in the U.S. Open quarterfinals, and at the time tied a record for the most consecutive strikes in a row on television (18 over two games).
 She finished in fifth place in the 2011 U.S. Women's Open, and in third place at the 2012 U.S. Women's Open.
 O'Keefe has won numerous gold, silver and bronze medals in international competition as a member of Team USA.
 She was an exempt bowler in 2009 in the PBA Women's Series, which was sponsored by the United States Bowling Congress (USBC).
 She made the quarterfinals of the 2009 PBA Women's World Championship, which was the first women's World Championship under PBA sanction.

 In 2010, against mostly male competitors, O'Keefe won a PBA Regional Tour title at the PBA Southwest Region Del-Mar Lanes Challenge.

 O'Keefe was part of Team USA in 2011—the team that went to the WTBA World Women's Championships in Hong Kong and took home gold for the United States in the team event for the first time since 1987.

 O'Keefe announced early in 2022 that she would be retiring as a Team USA member, after 18 consecutive years representing her country in international competition.
-She capped her career wearing the red, white and blue with three medals at the PanAm Bowling Champion of Champions event held August 22-25 in Rio de Janeiro, Brazil.
+She capped her career wearing the red, white and blue with three medals at the PanAm Bowling Champion of Champions event held August 22–25 in Rio de Janeiro, Brazil.
 O'Keefe won gold in Doubles with partner Bryanna Coté (part of a USA Doubles sweep, as Kris Prather and A. J. Johnson also won gold in the men's event), while also taking gold in All Events.
 She won silver in the Singles event, finishing behind Clara Guerrero of Colombia.